WeDevelop-ARG/ui-ux-training-program/content/block-2/empathize-with-the-user.md

 [« Back to Index](../../README.md)

-# Block 2: Empathize with the user (1 week theory + 1 to 2 weeks practice)
+# Block 2: Empathize with the user

 ## Contents